-What Is a Rosette Iron and How Do I Use It?
+What Is a Rosette Iron and How Do You Use It

-The best irons are the circle and star-shaped irons.
-These rosette irons are available at Amazon.
+The best are the circle and star-shaped irons.
 Also important to watch for is that the handle has a 90 degrees bend in it.
 Some of those iron sets have straight handles, and that means that you have to hold your hand above the hot fat or oil in the pan.
 I wouldn't recommend using those because when the fat or the oil spatters you could easily burn your hand.

 What Kind of Frying Oil Is Best to Use?

 The only thing I can say is that there is frying oil (liquid) and there is frying fat (solid).
 Each country has its frying oils, and frying fats and people have different taste.
 My advice is to use whatever fat or oil is common in your country and familiar to you to fry things in.